Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 </figcaption>
 </figure>
 </br>
-Being able to estimate the long term effect of ones marketing activity allows the practicioner to select the appropriate starting point in order to maximize the ROI. </br>
+Being able to estimate the long term effect of ones marketing activity allows the practitioner to select the appropriate starting point in order to maximize the ROI. </br>
 Another approach to find seasonal effects might be to look at past marketing activities which have been similar in terms of the activity performed, but have been done at different times.
 Then, one could estimate the treatment effects of each of these campaigns to get an idea at which time during the year the campaign is more effective.
 However, the activities should not be too far apart.
 Otherwise global factors like the state of the economy could have changed.
 This would also have an impact on the purchasing behavior of customers and could lead to false conclusions.

 <h3>Who?</h3>